digicatapult/sqnc-node/Upgrade.md

 Create an **integration** branch which all other branches will be PR'd into.
 This reduces git issues like having to use `git reset`.

-upgrade the references to the [paritytech/substrate](https://github.com/paritytech/substrate) repo in each of the wrokspaces cargo.toml files.
-By doing this it will ensure that the `cargo build` (as seen below) works and the rest of the process can take place.
+Upgrade the references to the [paritytech/substrate](https://github.com/paritytech/substrate) repo in each of the workspace cargo.toml files.
+Doing this it will help ensure that the `cargo build` (as seen below) works and the rest of the process can take place.

 You will need to run `rustup` which is [documented here](https://github.com/digicatapult/dscp-node/blob/main/README.md).